davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/data.md

 First, we declared a `@type` JSON metadata field.
 This field does not map to any specific field or property of the application domain model class (such as `PurchaseOrder`).
-Rather, it tells the framework and {pivotal-gemfire-name}'s JSON/PDX converter the type of object the JSON data would map to if you were to request an object (by calling `PdxInstance.getObject()`).
+Rather, it tells the framework and VMware GemFire's JSON/PDX converter the type of object the JSON data would map to if you were to request an object (by calling `PdxInstance.getObject()`).